Joshua Tree National Park Elopement Guide

 If you’re sure you want to elope in Joshua Tree, then you’re going to need the appropriate wedding permit.
 A special use permit is $120, and it’s required for all Joshua Tree wedding ceremonies.
 Your photographer needs a separate photo permit as well.
 If you end up not getting a permit, then you’ll get charged a $500 citation fine.
 So definitely obtain those permits prior to your wedding day!

 If you’re considering having a Joshua Tree elopement, then you need to know how eco-friendly this park is.
-A lot of items are not permitted in the park including drones, dried flowers, non-battery candles, bubbles, any live animals (doves and birds for example), confetti, rice, birdseed, balloons, or smoke bombs.
+A lot of wedding decor and other items are not permitted in the park including drones, dried flowers, non-battery candles, bubbles, any live animals (doves and birds for example), confetti, rice, birdseed, balloons, or smoke bombs.